 What’s excluded: Houses outside of Alberta and Ontario; structures designed or used for agricultural purposes.

 Square One Insurance

-This Vancouver-based direct insurer automatically includes sewer backup and flood coverage in 95% of its home insurance policies for owners, tenants, and secondary and vacation properties.
+This Vancouver-based direct insurer automatically includes sewer backup and flood coverage in 95% of its home insurance policies.
 It currently works with clients in B.C., Alberta, Saskatchewan, Manitoba, and Ontario.